 Fast-Settling Tilt Bobs: In the NWPAS show tournaments, machines will be equipped with Fast-Settling Tilt Bobs when possible, using the ear-plug tilt hack, so that even sensitive machines tend to give only one danger warning after a strong nudge or save.
 With this mechanism, the tilt bob usually settles to a full stop within 15 to 20 seconds, and thus no need to wait longer between players when the prior player ended their ball by tilting.
 As a result, the delay-of-game rules don't allow for extended waits after a player tilts, as described next.
 This does not apply to satellite tournaments that are held on location, with most machines as-is.

-Machine Availability: In case of machine inavailability, the maximum player count listed for a round could be reduced, or a backup machine from the Expo floor may be selected for use in lieu of the broken main bank machine.
+Machine Availability: In case of machine unavailability, the maximum player count listed for a round could be reduced, or a backup machine from the Expo floor may be selected for use in lieu of the broken main bank machine.

 Prize Pools: The advertised prize pools assume attendance on par with previous year, and are subject to reduction in case of major problems that reduce the number of available paid entries in any of the tournaments.
-This includes but not limited to power failures, natural disasters, weather-related closures, and significant technical issues.
+This includes but not limited to COVID, power failures, natural disasters, weather-related closures, and significant technical issues.

 For questions and inquiries regarding tournaments at NWPAS, please contact email@example.com.